johandersson/.LOG-hog/README.md

 - System tray integration with quick entry
 - Markdown rendering in full log view with search
 - Backup and restore with encryption preservation
-- Auto-clear for security (inactivity timeout for encrypted logs)
 - Performance optimizations (streaming I/O for large non-encrypted files)
 - Single-instance enforcement
 - Right-click menus for editing and managing entries